The Englishman Who Went Up A Hill But Came Down a Mountain Review

 With the community coming together, The Englishman really tells a beautiful story about hope and optimism.
 Even in the darkest of times, such as WWI, you just keep going forward.
 As humorous as the film is, there really are wonderful character moments about the men who suffer in the trenches as well as the people that stay behind.
 And while the romance could have been a little more developed, I still found the love story all kinds of adorable.
 Hugh Grant knows how to play these romantic roles particularly well.

 A quirky little story, The Englishman Who Went Up A Hill But Came Down a Mountain is a great find for those who like those adorable and feel good small town period dramas like Lark Rise to Candleford and Cranford.
-You can find it on DVD or Netflix USA.

 “You had me at hello.”